 It’s the beginning of 2018, and this year’s January has been one of reflection for me.
 As other people have been asking me about my resolutions for the new year, I have started thinking about my life and whether there are things I like to change or improve.
 One thing that has massively gained importance to me lately is health, both mental and physical.
 As the hectic daily routine flies by, I think many of us tend to sometimes ignore our well-being.
 Most people would like to be in a good physical shape, if only healthy eating was easier and we could find the time and motivation to do exercise.
 And as the busy life goes on we don’t have a lot of time to stop and evaluate our mental well-being or happiness.
 It seems to me like lots of people live their lives on a sort of autopilot, while not really knowing where they’re heading.
 And to be completely honest with you, I think I might be like that too sometimes.
 When I feel like I’m on autopilot, it’s like life is living me instead of me living life.
 I don’t know if any of that makes sense, but I find it hard to describe this otherwise.
 I feel like there is so much I want to do, learn or experience, while in the mean time I mainly try to keep my head above the water, fighting my way through all the things I need to do for work, studies and my household.
 At that point there is very little time left to do anything for me, like this blog (which is why I don’t write as often as I would like to).
 So obviously I haven’t had much time left to think about my health.

 Health is something we don’t really think about too much while we possess it, but when things go wrong, people realise how much we take our good health for granted.
-Over the past year or so I’ve seen more people in my surroundings struggle with a variety of conditions that I would have thought they were way to young for.
-Chronical diseases no longer seem to be something you risk getting when you’re in your 70s or 80s.
+Over the past year or so I’ve seen more people in my surroundings struggle with a variety of conditions that I would have thought they were way too young for.
+Chronical diseases no longer seem to be something you risk getting when you’re very old.
 All of this has made me feel a great sense of gratitude for the relatively good health I’m in.
 All I struggle with is breathing issues, and only when my immune system is triggered by colds or in hay fever season.
 In the past I have struggled with my mental health, but luckily this is something I’ve managed to mostly overcome.

 The gratitude I feel has driven me to think about the things I can do for myself to support my health.
 I have changed little things such as preparing my own lunch instead of buying a packed one, taking healthy fruit or veggie snacks to uni in the evening, instead of the sugary granola bars I used to eat, and having a drink of lemon and ginger in the morning.
 These are just little things, but if there is one thing I have learned from experience, it is that small steps are much more likely to be a success than big steps that are too ambitious and make you feel like a failure.